qd-cae/qd-cae-python/README.md

 *Changelog 18.05.2017*
 Version 0.6.0

-The whole C++ Python API was rewritten with pybind11 because the old interface took too much time for add new stuff.
+The whole C++ Python API was rewritten with pybind11 because the old interface took too much maintenance.
 The code was also modernized to C++14.
 Speed is still about the same.

 **Note: The API changed a little bit (see below)**

 compilation:
-  - Boost was removed from the project (yay)
+  - Boost as dependency was removed from the project (yay)
-  - pybind11 is added as dependency (see [compilation](#Compilation))
+  - pybind11 was added as dependency (see [compilation](#Compilation))
+  - [compilation](#Compilation) in general is now simpler

 qd.cae.dyna
   - The whole Python API was rewritten with pybind11
-  - Due to this change, **some new functions** could be added (already existed natively)
+  - Due to this change, **some new functions** were added (already existed natively)
   - **Element type specifier is not a string anymore**, but uses `Element.type` (enumeration in C++).
 Use `Element.none`, `Element.beam`, `Element.shell` or `Element.solid` as replacement (might add string support in the future again).
   - `Element.get_history` renamed to `Element.get_history_variables`